 Assistantships

-There are largely two types of Assistantships – Graduate Teaching Assistantships and Graduate Research Assistantships that may be available for a Master’s in Anthropology in certain Universities.
-Assistantships allow a student to teach, work or research at the college while studying at the same time.
+Two types of Assistantships – Graduate Teaching Assistantships and Graduate Research Assistantships- maybe available for a Master’s in Anthropology in certain Universities.
+Assistantships allow a student to teach, work, or research at the college while studying at the same time.

 Working on Campus